tobirohrer/ai-grid-hackathon/tourism_mv.md

 Bonus Points for:

 - A small live demo of your solution
 - The smaller the LLM the better.
-Big LLMs are very compute intense and require more expensive hardware
+Big LLMs are very compute-intense and require more expensive hardware
 - If an open source LLM is used
 - If you build a rudimentary UI so we can play around with your solution 😉